 The Group has a number of long-term contracts to provide services to customers in future periods.
-Revenue is recognised on an as invoiced basis, except for contracts that have a contract asset or a contract liability balance.
-For all other contracts, the right to consideration from a customer corresponds directly with the Group's performance obligations competed to date.
+Revenue is recognised on an as-invoice basis because the right for consideration corresponds directly with the Group's performance obligations completed to date, except for contracts with a timing difference for which a contract asset or contract liability has been recognised.